 Error 42 can occur due to several reasons but most of them are related to external factors rather than the application or device itself.
 It should be noted that this is a known issue for Disney.

-Bad DNS Settings | DNS settings route traffic to correct IP address.
-If this isn't working, no traffic will go through. |
+Bad DNS SettingsDNS settings route traffic to correct IP address.
+If this isn't working, no traffic will go through.

-Disney+ (Channel or App) Issue | A corrupt installation or missing files of the application can cause this issue as well. |
+Disney+ (Channel or App) IssueA corrupt installation or missing files of the application can cause this issue as well.

-Overloaded Servers of Disney Plus | In some cases, servers of Disney+ get overloaded due to spikes in traffic.
-If the servers are getting overloaded, you might not be able to stream anything for some time. |
+Overloaded Servers of Disney PlusIn some cases, servers of Disney+ get overloaded due to spikes in traffic.
+If the servers are getting overloaded, you might not be able to stream anything for some time.

-Slow Internet Connection | Streaming services like Disney+ require a strong internet connection.
-If the bandwidth of your connection doesn't meet the network requirements of Disney Plus, your video will stutter and eventually lead to an error message. |
+Slow Internet ConnectionStreaming services like Disney+ require a strong internet connection.
+If the bandwidth of your connection doesn't meet the network requirements of Disney Plus, your video will stutter and eventually lead to an error message.

-Rights Availability | If this issue is associated with streaming a particular video, then the availability of its rights could be the reason for this issue.
-According to an official response by Disney, this is the primary cause of this error. |
+Rights AvailabilityIf this issue is associated with streaming a particular video, then the availability of its rights could be the reason for this issue.
+According to an official response by Disney, this is the primary cause of this error.

-Using a VPN | Browsing through a VPN masks your location which conflicts with Disney's streaming guidelines as they have different content licenses for different regions. |
+Using a VPNBrowsing through a VPN masks your location which conflicts with Disney's streaming guidelines as they have different content licenses for different regions.

-Pre-requisites to Solve Error Code 42
+Pre-Requisites To Solve Disney Plus Error Code 42

 Before we dive deep into the workarounds of this error message, let’s discuss some simple workarounds that could also solve your issue.

-1. Checking the Disney Plus Server Status
+Check Disney Plus Server Status

 As mentioned earlier, overloaded Disney+ servers could cause this issue.
 You should check whether the Disney+ servers are working fine or not in your region.

-For this, you can use services like ‘DownDetector’ or ‘IsItDownRightNow.’
+For this, you can use services like DownDetector or IsItDownRightNow.
 Similarly, you can search for ‘is Disney plus down’ or ‘is Disney plus down on Roku’ on Twitter and other forums.

-2. Checking the Stability of Internet Connection
+Check the Stability Of Your Internet Connection

 Disney+ requires at least 5mbps of bandwidth for playing High Definition (HD) video and an internet connection of 25mbps for playing the video in 4K.